pmooney-extend/pmooney-extend.github.io/index.md

 <img src="assets/images/offer-modal.png">

-<h3 id="atc-event-listener">Add an eventListener to the add to cart button</h3>
+<h3 id="atc-event-listener">Add an eventListener to the Add to Cart button</h3>

 ---

-Select the add to cart button element on the product page using vanillaJS or jQuery and add an eventListener.
+Select the Add to Cart button element on the product page using vanillaJS or jQuery and add an eventListener.

 ```javascript
 var addToCartButton = document.querySelector("button[name='add']")